joshhartmann11/BattleSnakeArena/README.md

 2. Add your snake to the snakes file (snakes.py)

-Import your file and make a dictionary in the MAIN_SNAKES list to tell the arena about your snake.
+Import your file and make a dictionary in the SNAKES list to tell the arena about your snake.

 ## Running A Game
 There is a command line interface for running games through battleSnake.py.
 For help run: